Balhae controversies: Jurchens and Manchus

-Finnish linguist Juha Janhunen argues that it is possible Goguryeo language could have been an Amuric language related to today's Nivkh language isolate.
+Finnish linguist Juha Janhunen argues that it is possible that the Goguryeo language could have been an Amuric language related to today's Nivkh language isolate.

 People's Republic of China

 Since 1949, the People's Republic of China has depicted the country as a multi-ethnic state and endeavored to create unity among the country's various minorities to strengthen the nation as a unified construct.
 According to this narrative, Chinese scholarship has generally characterized Bohai as a "local polity of a minority nationality" subordinate to Tang rule and that the history of Bohai belongs to China.
-Only in the 1980s did study of Bohai become a major enterprise in China.
-In the mid-2000s Bohai studies received a new impetus from the Northeast Project.
+Only in the 1980s did the study of the Bohai become a major enterprise in China.
+In the mid-2000s, Bohai studies received a new impetus from the Northeast Project.
 The project was seen by South Korean scholars as a concerted political effort to "contest the role of Koguryŏ and Parhae" as part of Korean history.
 There was concern that China would seek recognition from UNESCO.
 Park Jin Suk argues that "the Chinese position has been solidified" by the Northeast Project and now presents a united front against other historical interpretations.
 Although a standard Chinese position never actually developed and contradictions within Chinese scholars remain, there are no Chinese authors advocating Bohai as Korean.

 Chinese research was described as focusing "solely on the relationship between Parhae and Tang, leading to the conclusion that Parhae was only a local government dependent in every respect on Tang."
 Such an assessment is no longer entirely true as Chinese scholarship now pays more attention to Bohai's relationship with other polities.
 A recent Chinese introduction to the topic categorized Bohai's diplomatic exchanges with the Tang as a "relationship between cultures" while other diplomatic actions were "foreign relations".
 According to Lei Yijie, Bohai was a "local ethnic polity" ruled by the Tang.
 Kaneko Shūichi notes that the Tang treated Bohai and Silla the same.
-Formally they were "prefectures under loose rule" (jimizhou).
+Formally, they were "prefectures under loose rule" (jimizhou).
 In 713, the Tang court granted Da Zuorong the post of Commander-in-Chief (dudu) of Huhan Prefecture, the Tang name for Bohai's capital.
-In practice it is hard for Chinese dynasties to claim any state as independent under the "tribute model."
+In practice, it is hard for Chinese dynasties to claim any state as independent under the "tribute model."
 This problem is exhibited by states such as Silla, Goryeo, and Joseon, all of which had less political autonomy than Bohai but are not claimed as Chinese.
 Epigraphic evidence shows that the rulers of Bohai considered themselves emperors and empresses.
 In communications between Bohai and the Japanese court, Bohai's ruler referred to himself as "Grandson of Heaven" and portrayed the relationship between himself and the ruler of Japan as uncle to nephew.
 Sakayori Masashi believes this was meant to express his superiority in a "Sinocentric worldview" centered on Bohai and to claim sovereignty over Silla and the Mohe tribes.